-POST STATEMENT: The POST Commission released the second update to the Law Enforcement Officer Disciplinary Records Database on September 19, 2023.
-This update addressed correcting certain items and adding information and fields to provide additional information.
+The POST Commission released the fourth update to the Law Enforcement Officer Disciplinary Records Database on February 7, 2024.

-The disciplinary records database contains 4636 records and will be updated regularly.
-Though the earliest disciplinary record reported is from 1981, note that there are a total of seven records from the 1980’s and 250 from the 1990’s.
+The disciplinary records database will be updated regularly.
 The data is current through January 31, 2023.
 Officers who have resigned or retired in good standing are not included; data includes those who have resigned or retired to avoid discipline.

 The reports contain law enforcement agency summaries of sustained allegations and discipline imposed on active police officers.
 In some instances, the discipline imposed is related to one or more allegations.
 The database also lists the officer’s name and law enforcement agency, and date and type of allegation.
 Certain CORI information has been redacted.
 The data does not reflect unfounded or non-sustained complaints.